January 15, 2020

 Motivation is there – time is lacking

-Time-wasting at the workplace?
+Time expenditure at the workplace?

-The solution: establish learning times
+The solution: Establish learning times

-Learning times specifically provide space for
+Learning times deliberately offer space for

 Lerngruppen mit Kollegen sind eine gute Möglichkeit, gemeinsame Lernzeiten in Unternehmen zu nutzen.